nmahlangu/NickDB/README.md

 Notes
 =====
-- .csv files that are being loaded into the database must be in the same directory as server.c.
+- .csv files that are being loaded into the database must be in the directory /csvTables, otherwise the database does not know where to look for them.
-(This should never be an issue as long as client.c, server.c, and db are in their original directories)